Menopause is a natural life transition, yet it often comes with unexpected emotional challenges, particularly anxiety.

 2. The Tension-Relax Breath: A quick reset for the mind & body

-A simple breathwork exercise that reduces anxiety instantly by engaging the nervous system’s relaxation response.
+A simple breathwork exercise that can help reduce anxiety instantly by engaging the nervous system’s relaxation response through progressive muscle relaxtion.

 How to do it: